 - Memphis BBQ chicken (you can eat the toppings off this pizza if you ask to hold the BBQ sauce)

-- All speciality chicken dishes (crispy bacon and tomato, classic hot buffalo, spicy Jalapeno pineapple, and sweet BBQ bacon)
+- All speciality chicken dishes (crispy bacon and tomato, classic hot buffalo, pineapple specialty chicken, and sweet BBQ bacon)

-- All wings (unless you can get them dry without any sauce)
+- All chicken wings (unless you can get them dry without any sauce)

 - Boneless chicken